 - Place it on the base of the baking tray

-- Peel and copd the apples into small pieces and place in a bowl
+- Peel and core the apples into small pieces and place in a bowl

 - Add the sultanas and stir

-- Add the nutmeg and sugar and stir well
+- Sprinkle on the nutmeg and sugar and stir well

 - Place down the middle of the pastry